 Book: How Stanislavsky Directs by Michael Gorchakov.
 You can see what books she owned here.

 Music: Louis Armstrong, Ella Fitzgerald, Frank Sinatra and Mozart, Beethoven.

 Film performances: Asphalt Jungle and Don’t Bother to Knock.

-Colours: Red, black, beige and white
+Colours: Red, black, beige and white and green.

 - 5454 Wilshire Blvd Los Angeles, CA 1926

 - 459 E Rhode Island St Hawthorne, CA 1926-32 Los Angeles Orphans Home 815